 Discuss Dropbox Developer & API

-@TobiasR Thanks for the feedback!
-The user can interactively zoom in/out, but there currently isn't a way for the app to specify a particular default zoom level.
-I'll pass this along as a feature request, but I can't promise if or when that might be implemented.
+Dropbox doesn't offer video tutorials for the Dropbox API, but I'll pass this along as a feature request.
+I can't promise if or when that might be implemented though.

 The way we work is changing.
 Share and discover new ways to work smarter with Dropbox in our community.Sound good?
 Let's get started.